hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 ## Application Structure

-#### User defined data class (user_app_callback_class):
-This is a user defined class to be used in the callback function.
-It inherits from ```hailo_rpi_common::app_callback_class``` and can be extended with user-defined variables and functions.
+#### User-defined Data Class (user_app_callback_class)
-It is an example of how to extend the base callback class with additional variables and methods specific to the application.
+This user-defined class is passed as an input to the callback function, which runs on the pipeline output.
+It is used for communication between the main application and the callback function.
+It extends `hailo_rpi_common::app_callback_class` and can be customized with additional variables and methods specific to the application.

-#### Application Callback function (app_callback):
+#### Application Callback Function (app_callback)
-**This is where you should add your code.** A user-defined callback function that processes each frame passing through the pipeline.
-Each example includes code for parsing the metadata inferred by the network.
-This callback is called from the "identity_callback" element in the pipeline.
-It is placed after the network inference and the post process.
-So the buffer you get includes the network output, as Hailo Metadata, and the actual frame passed in the pipeline.
-You can use the user_app_callback_class to pass data between the main application and the callback.
-See for example how user frames are sent to display in the examples.
-For details about getting the frame buffer itself see [Using the frame buffer section](#using-the-frame-buffer).
-For more information about Hailo Metadata objects see [Hailo Objects API](https://github.com/hailo-ai/tappas/blob/4341aa360b7f8b9eac9b2d3b26f79fca562b34e4/docs/write_your_own_application/hailo-objects-api.rst#L4) in the Tappas documentation.
+**This is where you should add your code.** A user-defined function that processes each frame in the pipeline.
+It is called from the "identity_callback" element in the pipeline, placed after the network inference and post-processing.
+The GStreamer buffer passed as an input to this function includes the network output as Hailo Metadata and the frame itself.
+Each example demonstrates how to parse the specific metadata for its task.
+For more information on Hailo Metadata objects, refer to the [Hailo Objects API](https://github.com/hailo-ai/tappas/blob/4341aa360b7f8b9eac9b2d3b26f79fca562b34e4/docs/write_your_own_application/hailo-objects-api.rst#L4) in the TAPPAS documentation.

-#### Gstreamer Application Class (GStreamerApp):
+#### GStreamer Application Class (GStreamerApp)
-**For using the basic pipelines you don't need to change this class.**
-This is the class which set up the GStreamer pipeline and handles events and callbacks.
-It inherits from ```hailo_rpi_common::GStreamerApp```.
-Each application can change the network parameters and the pipeline used.
-The pipeline is defined by overloading the ```get_pipeline_string``` function.
-For more information about TAPPAS pipelines and elements see [TAPPAS Documentation](https://github.com/hailo-ai/tappas/blob/4341aa360b7f8b9eac9b2d3b26f79fca562b34e4/docs/TAPPAS_architecture.rst).
+**No changes needed for using the basic pipelines.** This class sets up the GStreamer pipeline and handles events and callbacks, extending `hailo_rpi_common::GStreamerApp`.
+Applications can modify network parameters and the pipeline by overloading the `get_pipeline_string` function.
+For more details on TAPPAS pipelines and elements, see the [TAPPAS Documentation](https://github.com/hailo-ai/tappas/blob/4341aa360b7f8b9eac9b2d3b26f79fca562b34e4/docs/TAPPAS_architecture.rst).

 # Detection Example
 ![Banner](images/detection.gif)